Preparing Leaders with the Junior Reserve Officer Training Corps (JROTC)

 Students will be interviewed by the JROTC instructor at their school of interest.

-Distribution of the approval/denial/waitlist letters will be on February 4, 2019.
+Distribution of the approval/denial/waitlist letters will follow interviews.

-If accepted into a program, students must contact the registrar office by February 15, 2019.
+If accepted into a program, students must contact the registrar office.